 The Police Studies program is recognized as recruit training by Manitoba Justice.

-ACC is proud to partner with professional organizations, post-secondary institutions and high schools.
+Assiniboine is proud to partner with professional organizations, post-secondary institutions and high schools.

 Our connection with professional organizations allows our graduates to join a related professional organization or to gain advanced standing in their professional education programs.